OctopusDeploy/People/Security-Operations/L4-Security-Analyst-Technical-Lead.md

 - I supported a colleague's idea by articulating its benefits and addressing concerns, leading to its acceptance.
 - I identified waste in our team processes, formulated a new approach, and convinced the rest of the team to adopt a new and better way of doing things.
 - I thoughtfully challenged and provided alternatives to a direction given by my manager, with good results.
+- I gave actionable feedback on a PR for an advisory, which led to a clearer and more concise CVE advisory.

 </details>